oddstream/gosold/README.md

 * Automatic saving of game in progress.
 * A dragable baize; if cards spill out of view to the bottom or right of the screen, just drag the baize to move them into view.
 * A 'discard' pile type so that Spideresque games can be implemented as they are described in the textbooks (other software reuses Foundation piles).
+* A 'robot' that will automatically play obvious good moves.
+* Create new variants by writing small Lua scripts.

 ## Deliberate minimalism